System Design Space

 For developers

-For technical leads and platform teams
+For tech leads and platform teams

-Key insights from the film and the ecosystem
+Key insights from the film and ecosystem

-GitOps as a governance discipline
+GitOps as an operating discipline

-Argo as an ecosystem, not just one product
+Argo as an ecosystem, not one product

-Progressive delivery reduces blast radius
+Progressive delivery reduces release risk

 Practical implementation steps

-What does this change in the operating model?
+What this changes in the operating model

 GitOps principles